3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Method

 \subsection{3D Open-Vocabulary Panoptic Segmentation}

-{ As there is no existing work for the 3D open vocabulary panoptic segmentation task, a natural idea would be extending the 2D open vocabulary segmentation methods to build the 3D counterpart.
+{ { Most of the previous 3D open-vocabulary works only address semantic segmentation~\cite{ha2022semantic,rozenberszki2022language,chen2023clip2scene,ding2023pla,yang2023regionplc,zhang2023clip,peng2023openscene,hegde2023clip,chen2023bridging} or instance segmentation~\cite{yang2023regionplc,takmaz2023openmask3d} separately, and there is no existing work for the 3D open-vocabulary panoptic segmentation task, which handles novel \textit{things} and novel \textit{stuff} objects simultaneously.} A natural idea would be extending the 2D open vocabulary segmentation methods to build the 3D counterpart.
 We start with P3Former~\cite{xiao2023p3former}, a state-of-the-art transformer-based 3D closed-set panoptic segmentation model, and add the essential components to support open-vocabulary capability by following FC-CLIP~\cite{yu2023fcclip}, a 2D open-vocabulary segmentation model that achieves state-of-the-art performance on multiple datasets.
 However, we found that this simple extension leads to poor performance in our experiments, and in this work we propose several new features to improve the performance of our model.
 More implementation details for this baseline can be found in the supplementary material.

 In order to improve the open vocabulary capability of our model, we propose significant changes to the P3Former architecture, as well as two new loss functions.
 The architecture of our method is shown in~\cref{fig:overall_fig} and mainly consists of multimodal feature fusion, a segmentation head, and input text embeddings for open-vocabulary classification. }